-At Lucidpress, we're obsessed with branding, and we keep a close eye on what iconic companies are doing to maintain — and to change — their brands.
-And lucky for us, many of these companies post their brand style guides online, giving us an inside look at how they do what they do.
+At Marq, we’re obsessed with branding, and we like to keep a close eye on what the most recognizeable companies are doing to maintain — and to change — their brands.
+Lucky for us, a lot of these businesses post their brand guidelines online, giving us an inside look into how they do what they do.

-A frequently updated and easily accessible brand style guide will go a long way in making sure no one at your company is making off-brand collateral.
-If everyone knows how and where to find your brand guidelines, they can just quickly pop in and check the rules without needing to ask a designer or risk publishing something that doesn’t look like your brand.
+A frequently updated and easily accessible brand standards guide will go a long way in making sure no one at your company is making off-brand collateral.
+If everyone knows how and where to find your brand guidelines, they can just quickly pop in and check the rules without needing to ask a designer or risk publishing something that doesn’t look or feel like your brand.

-Skype’s brilliant brand book reads more like a cheeky comic than a stodgy brand style guide.
+We love that Skype’s brilliant brand book reads more like a cheeky comic than a stodgy brand style guide.
 Illustrations and speech bubbles are used throughout to convey exactly what vibe the brand is going for, and it’s a testament to what good creative can do for your branding.
 It’s fun to read, it’s colorful, it’s got jokes — what more could you want?
-Spend some time with Skype’s guidelines when you need inspiration for injecting fun into your brand.
+When you need inspiration for adding fun into your brand, consider spending some time with Skype’s branding guidelines.
 View the full brand guidelines here.

 Our favorite small-business-focused marketing platform got a new look in 2018 that’s still serving the brand well today.
 The brand offers both a peek at the visual style guide as well as an in-depth content style guide.
-Everything from the brand’s colors to tone to animation style relies on vibrancy and simplicity, and we are big fans.
+Everything from the brand’s colors to tone to animation style relies on vibrancy and simplicity, and we couldn’t be bigger fans.

 Scrolling through the style guide, you’ll see that the thought behind Mailchimp’s brand is well articulated and laid out.
-You’ll always find a “why” to accompany a guideline.
-This truly helps people understand the vision for the company, which in addition to laying out ground rules, is one of the most important things a brand style guide can do.
+You’ll always find a “why” here.
+It’s a simple thing, but this really helps people understand the vision for the company, which in addition to laying out ground rules, is one of the most important things brand guidelines can do.

 “Think of your brand style guide as a living document,” Mailchimp Art Director Jane Song says.
 “You want to give your brand expression room to keep expanding over time.”
 View the full brand guidelines here.

-The Boy Scouts of America have a huge branding challenge: The organization needs a brand manual that not only conveys its message ("Prepared.
-For Life.") but also allows for the customization of the brand in, literally, hundreds of thousands of troops.
-There are 2.2 million scouts in America plus more than 800,000 adult leaders, and any of those leaders might want to make a flyer or poster or brochure.
+The Boy Scouts of America have a huge branding challenge: The organization needs a brand guideline that not only conveys its message (“Prepared.
+For Life.”) but also allows for the customization of the brand in literally hundreds of thousands of troops.
+Just for perspective, there are over a million scouts in America plus more than 800,000 adult leaders, and any of those leaders might want to make a flyer or poster or brochure.

-Because of this huge group of volunteers, most of whom do not have graphic design experience, the corporate brand guidelines need to be clear, concise, and easy to use.
-The BSA's brand manual, therefore, offers a lot of hand-holding, as it might be the only brand manual these volunteers will ever see.
-There is more to this manual than just guidelines about font size and color palette, though.
-The book explains marketing terms that the average scoutmaster or den mother might not be familiar with.
-And for each logo and trademark asset, there are ample do's and don'ts to advise the layman on how to move forward.
+Most of these volunteers don’t have graphic design experience, and that means corporate needs a clear, easy to use, and accessible set of brand guidelines.
+That’s why BSA’s brand book offers a lot of hand-holding, as it might be the only brand manual these volunteers will ever see.
+There’s more to this manual than just guidelines about font size and color palette, though.
+The book carefully explains marketing terms that the average scoutmaster or den mother might not be familiar with.
+And for each logo and trademark asset, there are ample do’s and don’ts to advise the layman on how to move forward.

-We got our hands on Girl Scouts of America’s brand playbook, which differs from a traditional brand style guide in that it’s focused on the high-level messaging of the brand rather than design details.
-It’s the perfect opportunity to see how a sprawling organization with thousands of chapters all over the country approaches brand identity.
+We got our hands on Girl Scouts of America’s brand playbook, which differs from a traditional brand guideline in that it’s focused on the high-level messaging of the brand rather than design details.
+It’s a stellar opportunity to see how a sprawling organization with thousands of chapters all over the country maintains a consistent brand identity.

-The guide’s purpose is to “help you understand how Girl Scouts functions as a brand and the key differences that set us apart from the rest of the saturated ‘girl power’ marketplace.”
+The brand book’s specific purpose is to “help you understand how Girl Scouts functions as a brand and the key differences that set us apart from the rest of the saturated ‘girl power’ marketplace.”
 Look no further if you want to find out how a legacy brand tackles differentiation and keeping up with the times.

 Inside you’ll find plenty of ideas on how to relay your mission, brand story, values, and voice and tone.
 View the full brand guide here.

-As the company is large, with a hundred fingers in a hundred pies, we're taking a close look at the case study of Google’s Logo, the Dots, and the Google G. The new logotype is imbued with "childlike simplicity" (a Google video shows the new logo being written as though it was on a grammar school's middle-lined paper).
-It is mathematical, an ode to geometry.
-It was designed not only for a new brand aesthetic but also to scale up and down while looking the same across many platforms — a problem the previous logo struggled with.
+This tech giant has a hundred fingers in a hundred pies, which is exactly why we’re so interested in this case study of Google’s Logo, the Google G, and the Dots.
+The new logotype is imbued with “childlike simplicity” (a Google video shows the new logo being written as though it was on a grammar school’s middle-lined paper).
+It’s mathematical – an ode to geometry.
+What’s more, it was designed not only for a new brand aesthetic, but also to scale up and down while looking the same across many platforms — a problem Google’s previous logo struggled with.

 Not to be outdone is the simple Google G: a circle with a small cut taken out and a reformed horizontal.
-It is designed for small applications where the full logotype wouldn't have room to appear, but they've made it similar in many ways.
-The G is essentially the new G from "Google," but with a thicker line weight, and it incorporates all the colors from the full word.
-It is recognizable at once as being the younger sibling of the full logotype.
+It is designed for small applications where the full logotype wouldn’t have room to appear, but they’ve made it similar in many ways.
+The G is essentially the new G from “Google,” but with a thicker line weight, and it incorporates all the colors from the full word.
+It’s instantly recognizable as being the younger sibling of the full logotype.

-Finally, the brand introduced the dots, which are referred to as "a dynamic and perpetually moving state of the logo."
+Finally, Google introduced the dots, which are referred to as “a dynamic and perpetually moving state of the logo.”
 The dots are emotive: gently rolling when awaiting a command, expanding when being spoken to, forming a turning circle when thinking, and so on.
 The colors of the four dots are the same as the colors of the logotype and the Google G: blue, green, yellow, and red.
-View the brand guide here.
+View the full brand guidelines here.

-You can check out Slack’s brand guidelines to see how a tech giant lays down the brand law.
-The guide is designed to be as clear and user-friendly as the platform itself.
+You can check out Slack’s brand guidelines to see how this instant-messaging giant lays down the brand law.
+We appreciate how the brand book is designed to be as clear and user-friendly as the platform itself.
 It walks you through all the fine details of colors, icons, trademarks — the works.

-The guide starts by taking you through its values (empathy, courtesy, craftsmanship, playfulness, solidarity, and thriving) before moving you through a thorough discussion of color, type usage, and logo lockups.
-This brand style guide has it all, including type adjustments for its international markets and rules for photography and videos.
-View the full brand guide here.
+This particular brand book starts by taking you through its values (empathy, courtesy, craftsmanship, playfulness, solidarity, and thriving) before moving you through a thorough discussion of color, type usage, and logo lockups.
+This brand guideline example has it all, including type adjustments for its international markets and rules for photography and videos.
+View the full brand guidelines here.

-Uber has a very tidy brand style guide, divided into neat compartments like logo, color, composition, iconography, and illustration.
+We love Uber’s very tidy brand guideline, divided into neat compartments like logo, color, composition, iconography, and illustration.
 It’s presented as an interactive webpage rather than a digital book, and this approach allows plenty of space to hash out details.
 You can even download templates and assets directly from each section, making the guide a functional DAM of sorts as well.
-View the brand style guide here.
+View the brand guidelines here.

-Hopefully, these examples inspire you to think about all the great things that awesome brand guidelines can do for your company.
-While the idea of a brand manual might at first seem restrictive, mandating what you should and shouldn't do, the reality is that good guidelines tell a story and create a character for your company.
-They show what you are about, and they build a narrative through which your customers will understand you better.
+We hope these brand guideline examples inspire you to imagine all of the things your own brand guidelines can do for your company.
+While the idea of a brand book might seem restrictive at first, the reality is that a good set of brand guidelines will help you tell a compelling story and create a character for your company.
+They’ll help you remember exactly what you’re all about, and help your customers understand you better.